Helmholtz-UFZ/Cosmopolitan/README.md

 `Black`.
 To ensure styling coherence the precommit configuration in `.pre-commit-config.yaml` should be used.

+### Mockup outside services

+The webservice relys on three external services

+ 1. Mail server
+ 2. Postgres DB
+ 3. SLURM REST API

+For all three a mockup web service exist which allow two develop and test without access to the services.

+If you whish to use the services you might like to use the command 'docker compose up --attach cosmopolitan-local`.
+This way

+#### Mail server

+The [MailHog](https://github.com/mailhog/MailHog) service is used to catch emails.
+When the web service is running you
 ### Versions

-The gitlab CI will always produce a "nightly" build of the latest `main` branch called `latest`.
+The gitlab CI will always produce a "nightly" build of the latest `main` branch tagged `latest`.
 To make a new release, create a git tag of the form 0.0.1, 1.2.3, ... and commit it.
 This will trigger a new build of the web server with a new version tag.